20 Ideas for Leftover Turkey

 Smoked Turkey Quiche

 This variation of a classic quiche recipe combines smoked turkey breast with Swiss cheese, eggs and cream.
 Serve with fresh fruit and homemade sweet rolls for a hearty start to the day.
-The recipe comes from the Engesser House Bed and Breakfast in St. Peter, Minnesota.
+The recipe comes from a Minnesota bed and breakfast.

 Cranberry-orange relish, sliced turkey and fresh watercress or spinach leaves make a colorful appetizer-size sandwich.
 The recipe includes instructions for making focaccia, but purchased bread works fine, too.